pingcap/docs/tikv-configuration-file.md

 ### `file-size-limit` <span class="version-mark">New in v6.2.0</span>

 + The size limit on log backup data.
-Once this limit is reached, data is automatically flushed to external storage.
+Once this limit is reached, the backup data is automatically flushed to external storage.
 + Default value: 256MB

 ### `initial-scan-pending-memory-quota` <span class="version-mark">New in v6.2.0</span>

-+ The quota of cache used for storing incremental scan data.
++ The quota of cache used for storing incremental scan data during log backup.
 + Default value: `min(Total machine memory * 10%, 512 MB)`

 ### `initial-scan-rate-limit` <span class="version-mark">New in v6.2.0</span>